-- Providing Quality First Teaching for all pupils - Adopting a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve - Diminishing the difference between those pupils identified as disadvantaged and nondisadvantaged and those who are not on track to achieve the expected standard at the end of KS2 - Ensuring prompt identification of pupils with additional needs and promoting early intervention - Providing appropriate support on non-academic areas to facilitate pupils' emotional and social development to help them overcome their barriers to learning - Enriching pupils culture capital through means of ensuring disadvantaged pupils to partake in extra curricular activities and trips
+- Providing Quality First Teaching for all pupils. - Adopting a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve. - Diminishing the difference between those pupils identified as disadvantaged and nondisadvantaged and those who are not on track to achieve the expected standard outcomes. - Ensuring prompt identification of pupils with additional needs and promoting early intervention - Providing appropriate support on non-academic areas to facilitate pupils' emotional and social development to help them overcome their barriers to learning. - Enriching pupils culture capital through means of ensuring disadvantaged pupils to partake in extracurricular activities and trips. - Providing wrap around care for all pupils in the school community and ensuring financial constraints are not a barrier for disadvantaged children.